buildpacks/docs/content/docs/buildpack-basics.md

 ### What is a Lifecycle?

-A lifecycle is a series of steps that are used to create and manage a buildpack. `create` is used to analyze, detect, restore, build, and export buildpack execution.
-Next, `launcher` can be used to launch the application.
+A lifecycle is a series of steps that are used to create and manage a buildpack.
+The cumulative `create` step can be used to `analyze`, `detect`, `restore`, `build`, and `export` buildpack execution.
-Finally, `rebase` can be used to push the latest changes to an existing buildpack.
 All of these steps are part of a lifecycle.
+You can also re-enter a lifecycle using `rebase` to push the latest changes to an existing buildpack.

 ![lifecycle](/images/lifecycle.png)

+`launcher` is an independent step that can be used to launch the application at any time.

 ### What is a Platform

-A platform typically refers to an organization or service provider (e.g., kpack, Tekton, Fly.io, Digital Ocean, Google Cloud, Heroku, SalesForce, etc.) that incorporates Buildpacks within their products to make buildpack functionality available to their end-users (typically, application developers).
+A platform coordinates builds by invoking the lifecycle binary together with the buildpacks and the application source code in order to produce an executable OCI image.

 A platform can be a: